castano/nvidia-texture-tools/README.md

-After more than 14 years maintaining and updating this library on my spare time, I've decided to officially discontinue it and focus my enery on other projects.
+After more than 14 years maintaining and updating this library on my spare time, I've decided to officially discontinue it and focus my energy on other projects.

 When I released NVTT there was very little public information about compression for GPU texture formats.
 Existing codecs were closed-source, encumbered by patents, and not particularly efficient or high quality.
 A lot has changed since then.
 Today most IHVs have their own open source codecs and several companies develop high quality commercial products around texture compression.